ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

    - derived datasets can be deleted and recreated from the source data if needed
    - requires CDC (change data capture) from source systems to keep derived data up to date

-3. Initial design to use manually triggered/scheduled python ecs tasks to ingest data
+3. POC to use manually triggered/scheduled python ecs tasks to ingest data
    - quick to implement
    - low cost (no cost when tasks aren't running, easy to right size cpu/memory)
    - levarages Data Engineer existing experience
    - low/no change needed to integrate with operational systems
    - easy to migrate to MoJ cloud platform if needed
-   - look to move to queue/event based system (i.e. integrating with conductor) if reduced latency is required (out of scope for the internal analytical data store)

 4. Initial design to use delta tables in s3 as the storage format
    - designed for analytics